-Step 1 - Creating of the Megaventory extension in Shopify
+Step 1 - Creating the Megaventory extension in Shopify

 For the time being and until the Megaventory integration with Shopify leaves the beta stage the only way to use it is by creating a Private App in your Shopify account.
-To do this, navigate to Apps > Create a new private app
+To do this, navigate to Apps > Develop apps > Create an app:

-Fill in the information below to create the private app.
+Fill in the information below to create the custom app:

-Next, click at ‘Review disable Admin API permissions’ and enable the following permissions:
+Then click 'Configure Admin API Scopes' and make sure to enable the following API scopes:

 Step 2 - Activating the Shopify integration in Megaventory

 To use the Shopify eCommerce software, the appropriate checkbox has to be enabled in the Integrations module of Megaventory.
 This module lies under Menu > Integrations and handles the few settings involved in integrating Megaventory to any 3rd party software.
 Extra help while filling out the form can be obtained by hovering with the mouse over the bubble icon next to each specific field.

 When ready, save the form by clicking the Save option.

 Step 3 - Creating the Shopify store in Megaventory

 Fill in the fields below in Megaventory based on the corresponding fields in the Megaventory App section in Shopify.